Consensys/doc.goquorum/docs/HowTo/Interact/Client-Libraries/web3js-quorum.md

         ```

         !!! important
-            IPC and HTTP are exclusive.
+            IPC and HTTP are mutually exclusive.
 Choose one or the other depending on your needs.

     === "IPC example"